 *Or 623km (389 miles) if you do the coastal extension as well.

 One thing to bear in mind, is that the Alentejo can get very hot – well above 30C/90F even in the spring and autumn and 40C/100F-plus in the summer.

-Personally, unless you’re used to extreme heat, I wouldn’t recommend cycling in this part of Portugal between May and September (even in other months it can be baking here).
+Personally, unless you’re used to extreme heat, I wouldn’t recommend cycling in this part of Portugal between June and mid-September (even in other months it can be baking here).
 Go north instead!

 If you want to cut a day off – and set a tougher pace – then one logical solution would be to do Serpa to Castro Verde in one 99km (61m) day.